 Time your emails

-According to Mailchimp, the best time to send an email is 10:00 am on weekdays.
+The best time to send an email is 10:00 am on weekdays.
 Avoid sending emails on weekends and conduct A/B testing to determine the best time to send your emails.

 Something important to note is that open rates may become more and more unreliable as time goes on, and your email marketing efforts should not rely on open rates as the north star of success.